I live in Limousin, France, where I ran a successful B&B for a number of years. I created this cake for a Halloween

 This idea came to me when I was working on a menu for food for a child's Halloween party, and in desperation, I thought back to the truffle cakes of my childhood.
 I suddenly realised that those cakes were made from all the leftovers of the day and reproduced for sale on the morrow.
 I used to love them.
 They are also perfect for making shapes.
 You have cake-clay in essence.
 Malleable when warm but will set fairly firmly in the fridge.
 I made mine very speedily, and it was the prototype, but you could take a little more care and come up with something even more life-like.
-You could really go to town on presentation.
+You could really go to town on the presentation.

-- Plain, cheap, ready made cake from supermarket or you can use up your own left over cake
+- Plain, cheap, ready-made cake from the supermarket or you can use up your own leftover cake

-- Marzipan (not in picture because dog ate the last bit!)
+- Marzipan (not in the picture because the dog ate the last bit!)

 - Dark cooking chocolate (I used one slab of chocolate and most of this cake)